Milpirri Banner - WAMPANA (Spectacled Hare Wallaby)

 Teddy Jupurrula Morrison (deceased 2017) was born at Miya Miya in the 1940s.
 Teddy Morrison Jupurrula was an iconic Warlpiri elder, an experienced bushman and master craftsman; Jupurrula could often be found making boomerangs and shields.
 He was committed to passing on his culture to youth, and supporting a good deal of academic research, land claims and cultural heritage research.
 He was instrumental in starting the Northern Tanami IPA and the Warlpiri rangers.
 He was an accomplished artist and dancer who travelled overseas to display his paintings and dance.

 “The Wampana wallabies were carrying on their heads Yarripiri Snake Dreaming.
 They were joined at Miya Miya by Wangkinpa, the seed thrower who went ‘wrong way’ with a Nangala, his mother-in-law!
 There was also Karlajirri, the Spinifex Seed dreaming, with two birds, Kurlukuku dove for the women and Ngalamurrurru pigeon for the men.
-All these came from Wingki, the waterhole that become salty after the big bush fire….
+All these came from Wingki, the waterhole that becomes salty after the big bush fire….
 The giant Yarripiri snake continued its journey after the Wampana stopped, it travelled north right up the Darwin Sea, where it hid.”

 Wampana story by Henry Jakamarra Cook 1998 in Barbara Glowczewski, (2001) Dream Trackers: Yapa Art and Knowledge of the Australian Desert.
 (Multi-Media Recordings of Lajamanu Area).
 Paris: UNESCO